h8r-dev/heighliner-website/src/pages/join-us.md

 We are a young team, advocating freedom and openness, and have gathered a group of small partners who are full of curiosity, love open source, and dream of using technology to change the world.
 We aim to use the most advanced cloud-native open source technology, so that users don't need to care about infrastructure, get a better development experience and the advantages of multi-cloud delivery, cost reduction and efficiency improvement.

-## Openning Position 1: Sr. Manager, Developer Relations（Remote, United States）
+## Openning Position: Sr. Manager, Developer Relations(Remote, United States)

-We are seeking a Manager based in the Americas to build and lead the team of Developer Advocates.
+We are seeking a manager based in the Americas to build and lead the team of Developer Advocates.

 As the leader of Developer Relations team, you will: